talal/ilm/template/main.typ

 = Code
 == Custom font
-'Ilm uses the #link("https://typeof.net/Iosevka/")[_Iosevka_]@wikipedia_iosevka font for raw text instead of the default _Fira Mono_.
+'Ilm uses the _Iosevka_@wikipedia_iosevka font for raw text instead of the default _Fira Mono_.
 If Iosevka is not installed then the template will fall back to Fira Mono.

 #let snip(cap) = figure(caption: cap)[
 ```rust